 can operate in temperatures up to 122°F, so it eliminates the need for expensive, cooled rooms; and

-can be remotely managed and monitored by the Retailer and by DISH via an integrated 3G wireless modem, enabling remote troubleshooting and eliminating costly truck rolls.
+optional remotely managed and monitored via an integrated 4G wireless modem, enabling remote troubleshooting and eliminating costly truck rolls.

 smartbox is designed to be a revolutionary product for use in bulk video distribution applications.
 However, smartbox is much more than a commercial satellite receiver; it is a highly integrated video distribution platform.
 Not only is smartbox designed from the ground up to operate continuously, it is designed to be highly flexible by providing multiple operating modes that can be enabled simultaneously.